spiculedata/saiku-charm/README.txt

     juju action do saiku/0 addreport content="$(cat ${MYDIR}/../var/demo_1.saiku)" path="/homes/home:admin/demo_1.saiku"

-* Add A License

-If you already have a Saiku Enterprise license, you can SCP it to the server, then install the license with this action.

-    juju scp "${MYDIR}/../var/license.lic" saiku/0:/tmp/license.lic
-    juju action do saiku/0 addlicense path="/tmp/license.lic"

 * Warm Cache

 Saiku makes extensive use of caching to speed up response times especially over large and/or slow data sets.
 You can use this action to "warm the cache", so that users who login and run a query that can make use of the resultset this query provides will get a near instant response instead of the server having to read from the database.
 You can warm the cache with as many queries as you like.

     juju action do saiku/0 warmcache cubeconnection=taxi-mongo cubecatalog="Taxi Fares" cubeschema="Taxi Fares" cubename="Fares" query="WITH SET [~ROWS] AS {[Fares].[Payment Type].[Payment Type].Members} SELECT NON EMPTY {[Measures].[Max Tip Amount]} ON COLUMNS, NON EMPTY [~ROWS] ON ROWS FROM [Fares]"

-* Get Trial License

-The Juju charm allows you to download a 14 day trial license for Saiku Enterprise.
-Once this action has been run it will put in place the license and you should be able to login.

-    juju action do saikuanalytics-enterprise/0 gettriallicense

 # Contact Information